midjourney/docs/README.md

 Commands are functions of the Midjourney bot to be typed in any bot channel or thread

-`/imagine` — Creates an image from text (4 images in 50 seconds)
+`/imagine` Creates an image from text (4 images in 50 seconds)

-`/info` — Shows information about your profile
+`/info` Shows information about your profile

-`/invite` — Generates an invite link and send it to your DM that you can send someone to join the server.
+`/invite` Generates an invite link and send it to your DM that you can send someone to join the server.
 It will give them some credits to try out the bot.

-`/ideas` — Give some random ideas for prompts
+`/ideas` Give some random ideas for prompts

-`/word` — Queries a dictionary of pre-rendered images for words you type (type !
+`/word` Queries a dictionary of pre-rendered images for words you type (type !
 To get a random set of words)

-`/style` — Queries a dictionary of pre-rendered images for a style you type.
+`/style` Queries a dictionary of pre-rendered images for a style you type.
 Available options will appear as an autocomplete list above the text area (type ! to get a random style)

-`/help` — Displays bot options for handy reference
+`/help` Displays bot options for handy reference

-`/subscribe` — Get a link to the subscription page
+`/subscribe` Get a link to the subscription page

-`/fast` and `/relax` — Toggles between "fast" and "relax" mode.
+`/fast` and `/relax` Toggles between "fast" and "relax" mode.
 In fast mode, if you are out of credits, your jobs will be incrementally billed.
 In relax mode, your jobs do not cost credits, but take longer to generate.

-`/private` and `/public` — Toggles between "private" and "public" mode.
+`/private` and `/public` Toggles between "private" and "public" mode.
 In private mode, your jobs are only visible to you.
 In public mode, your jobs are visible to everyone in the gallery.
 Access to private mode costs extra 20$ per month.

+### Emoji responses

+✉️ — Sends an image to your DMs with the seed # and job ID.
+If the result was a grid, it will send each individual image.

+⭐️ — Marks image as "favorite".
+This shows in a separate feed on the web gallery and sends the image to the #favorites channel.

+❌ — Cancels or deletes a generation at any time.
+It is also removed from the web gallery.

 ### Parameters

 Parameters are bot options that change how the images will be generated

-`--vibe` — Uses old algorithm (more vibes, more abstract, sometimes better for macro or textures)

-`--fast` — Faster images, less consistency

-`--vibefast` — Faster version of the old algorithm

-`--hd` — Uses a different algorithm that’s potentially better for larger images, but with less consistent composition.
-Best for abstract and landscape prompts.

-`--h` — Height of image.
+`--w` Width of image.
 Works better as multiple of 64 (or 128 for `--hd`)

-`--w` — Width of image.
+`--h` Height of image.
 Works better as multiple of 64 (or 128 for `--hd`)

-`--seed` — Sets the random seed, which can sometimes help keep things more steady / reproducible between generations
+`--seed` Sets the random seed, which can sometimes help keep things more steady / reproducible between generations

-`--no` — Negative prompting (`--no plants` would try to remove plants)
+`--no` Negative prompting (`--no plants` would try to remove plants)

-`--video` — Saves a progress video, which is sent to you in the ✉️-triggered DM
+`--video` Saves a progress video, which is sent to you in the ✉️-triggered DM

-`--iw` — Sets image prompt weight
+`--iw` Sets image prompt weight

+`--fast` Faster images, less consistency

+`--vibe` Uses old algorithm (more vibes, more abstract, sometimes better for macro or textures)

+`--vibefast` Faster version of the old algorithm

+`--hd` Uses a different algorithm that’s potentially better for larger images, but with less consistent composition.
+Best for abstract and landscape prompts.

 **Size shortcuts**